Why become a landlord?

 Lettings relief cannot apply to a buy-to-let property that you have never lived in yourself.
 We can help you claim all the reliefs due on the sale of your property.

-This nil rate band is set at £325,000, but any unused nil rate band may be passed on to your spouse/civil partner.
-From April 2017 there will is a property-related nil rate band of £100,000 per person that can be set against a property that has been your home.
+This nil rate band is set at £325,000, but any unused nil rate band may be inherited by your spouse/civil partner.
+There is an additional residential nil rate band of £100,000 per person (increasing to £125,000 from 6 April 2018) that can be deducted if you leave the value of your home to one or more of your direct descendants.
 It’s essential to have a well drafted Will to take full advantage of the IHT exemptions available on death.

-If you live outside the UK and let property located in the UK your letting agent (or tenant where there is no agent) should deduct 20% tax from the rents before paying you.
-However, where you gain approval from HMRC under the non-resident landlord scheme to receive gross rents, that tax is not deducted.
-You have to promise to declare the income from your let properties on a UK tax return, and pay tax due on the profits.
+If you live outside the UK and let property located in the UK, your letting agent (or tenant where there is no agent) should deduct 20% tax from the rents before paying you.
+However, where you gain approval from HMRC (under the non-resident landlord scheme) to receive gross rents, tax is not deducted.
+You have to promise to declare the income from your let properties on a UK tax return, and pay any tax due on the profits.

-Any gains arising from 6 April 2015 on disposals of UK residential property are subject to CGT in the UK, even where the landlord lives in another country.
-Such gains made by non- resident owners must be declared to HMRC, normally within 30 days of completing the sale.
+Gains arising from the disposal of UK residential property are subject to CGT in the UK, even where the landlord lives in another country.
+Such disposals, whether they result in a gain or loss, made by non-resident owners must be declared to HMRC within 30 days of completing the sale.
+Any tax due is also payable within 30 days if the owner is not already registered with HMRC.
 Gains made by purchasing ‘off-plan’ and selling before the property is finished are also taxable.
-The gain made on disposal must be divided between the exempt period before 6 April 2015 and the taxable period from that date.
-We can help you with the calculations.
+We can help you with the calculation of gains and the reporting requirements.

 Please contact us if you would like help or advice on your buy-to-let portfolio